 In this article we’ll focus in on what the new report has to say so far about climate tipping points and feedbacks, and what they mean for climate action.

-The IPCC reports
+The IPCC reporting

 For the future, it projects that the Paris Agreement limits of 1.5°C and 2°C will be passed in the 2030s and 2050s if emissions don’t immediately peak and rapidly decline over the next few decades.
-If emissions aren’t stopped we can expect even worse weather extremes, greater sea level rise, weakening natural carbon sinks, and a non-negligible risk of triggering low-probability high-impact events like tipping points.
+If emissions aren’t stopped we can expect even worse weather extremes, greater sea level rise, weakening natural carbon sinks, and a small but real risk of triggering low-probability high-impact events like tipping points.

 Carbon Cycle Feedbacks